jatin-c/vendormanage/README.md

 ## Steps:-
 ## 1) Download the Repo and extract the repo
-## 2) navigate to the vendormanage-master folder (It should have manage.py file in it "just to identify you are in the right folder)
+## 2) Navigate to the vendormanage-master folder (It should have manage.py file in it "just to identify you are in the right folder)
-## 3) open terminal
+## 3) Open the terminal in the same folder.
-## 4) setup a virtual environment
+## 4) Setup a virtual environment by running the commands given below in your terminal.
      `pip install virtualenv`
      `virtualenv YourEnviromentName`
      `YourEnvironmentName\scripts\activate` activate you environment
-## 5) once you have created and activated your environment.
+## 5) Once you have created and activated your environment run this command.
-     run `pip install -r requirements.txt` it install all the necessary dependencies for running this project
+     `pip install -r requirements.txt` it installs all of the necessary dependencies for running this project
-## 6) After, Installing run the the following command in sequence
+## 6) After Installing run the following commands in sequence
      `python manage.py makemigrations`
      `python manage.py migrate`
      `python manage.py runserver`
-## 7) To run the Test suite the below command (Test suite commands do not run when the Django server is running.
+## 7) To run the Test suite use the command givin below (Test suite commands do not run when the Django server is running.
 Stop the server with CTRL + C)
      `python manage.py test`
-## 8) to run the test suite a specific app run the commands below
+## 8) To run the test suite for a specific app run the commands below
      `python manage.py test purchase_order.tests`
      `python manage.py test vendor.tests`

 # Please, navigate to these folders `[purchase_order, vendor]` to see the documentation and working of Each API endpoint.

-# All of the endpoints are restricted and need authentication Token in order to use them.
+# All of the endpoints are restricted and requires an authentication Token to be accessed.

 ### Steps for registering yourself and obtaining access token.
 ## User Registration